 General Knowledge of Accounting Concepts

-Those are all the main factors that contribute to the amount of time you’ll need to study.
+Ultimately, those are all the main factors that contribute to the amount of time you’ll need to study.
 Now let’s look at how much you should for each CPA exam section.

 The total number of hours you need study for each CPA exam section varies because each section is a different length, covers different amounts of information, and test you differently.
 Here are some recommended study times for each exam section.

-How Many Hours Should I study for the FAR CPA Exam?
+How Many Hours Should I Study for the FAR CPA Exam?

 The FAR section is the longest CPA exam section because it covers the most information and number of accounting topics.
 It’s no secret.
 FAR is a beast and requires your full attention and commitment.